bmagalhaes/ECO395M-HW/hw1.md

 ### Which destination is likely to cause the longest departure delay?

 Next, we examined all the aircrafts departing from Austin, and arranged departure delays by their destinations.
-Our analysis shows that DTW(Detroit) is the destination which causes the most departure delay from Austin.
+Our analysis shows that DSM(Des Moines) is the destination which causes the most departure delay from Austin.

 ![](hw1_files/figure-markdown_github/1.1.3-1.png)